Best To Ditch the Food Police, Find Kindness for Your Body

 What works?
 You-being kinder to yourself and your body.
 When you stop punishing and rewarding yourself for the size of your jeans you finally get some peace in your relationship with food and your body.
 If we think about how we look at our friends’ bodies and how we may treat them in general, do we base our love and affection on how small or big they are?
 No. If we did, we would be considered a bad and sick friend.
 Maybe we are a bad and sick friend to ourselves.
 Find that place of compassion and self-care, and from there we can build a healthier place for your eating habits and for your amazing, beautiful, and fantastic body!

-I am a Registered Dietitian (RD) also based in Chicago, IL.
+I am a Registered Dietitian (RD) based in Chicago, IL.
 I have worked in various clinical settings including dialysis, ICU, and NICU.
 I am bilingual and have had the pleasure to work with many Spanish/Spanglish speaking individuals.